Giles Hussey (tennis)

 Giles Hussey (born 26 May 1997) is a British tennis player.
+He has a career-high ATP singles ranking of world No. 253 achieved on 27 July 2026 and a best doubles ranking of No. 213 achieved in May 2023.

 Hussey played college tennis at the University of Tennessee.

 Personal life

 Hussey attended Millfield public school.
 He began to be based in Bath, Somerset in September 2021.

 Career

 2021-2023: Pro beginnings

 Hussey won his first professional tournament in October 2021 in Cancun on the ITF World Tennis Tour.

 In August 2022, Hussey reached the final of an ITF event singled in Roehampton, before losing 6–4, 6–4 to France's Antoine Hoang.
 At the same event he teamed up with Joe Tyler to beat the second seeds, Arthur Fery and Mark Whitehouse 7–6(2), 6–1 in the men's doubles final.
 In October 2022, he lost to Fery in the final of the ITF event in Sheffield.

 In November 2023, Hussey reached the final of the ITF M25 Edmonton National Bank Challenger in singles, losing in the final to Justin Boulais.
 That month, he also reached the final of the 2023 Challenger Banque Nationale de Drummondville doubles tournament alongside Liam Draxl.